-150 miles of traffic walking and cycling paths around Birmingham, the Black Country and Solihull
+150 miles of traffic free walking and cycling paths around Birmingham, the Black Country and Solihull

 This innovative new map gives a different perspective to Birmingham, the Black Country and Solihull.
 It features 150 miles of traffic free walking and cycling paths along canals, rivers, and through the 8000 acres of parks of the Birmingham plateau.